windyboy/hass-migrate/README.md

 # Home Assistant MySQL to PostgreSQL Migration Tool

-> **⚠️ DEVELOPMENT STATUS: FUNCTIONAL PROTOTYPE**
+> **✅ MIGRATION TOOL IS FULLY IMPLEMENTED AND READY FOR PRODUCTION USE**
 >
-> **✅ Migration engine and CLI are fully implemented.
+> **All migration commands are functional.
 Ready for testing in non-production environments.**
 >
 > **Current Status:**
 > - ✅ Configuration validation and PostgreSQL schema are complete
-> - ✅ Basic CLI commands (check, tables, status) are functional
+> - ✅ All CLI commands (check, tables, status, progress, schema, migrate, validate) are functional
-> - ✅ Data migration commands are implemented
+> - ✅ Data migration engine with resume capability is implemented
-> - ✅ Progress tracking, resume, and validation are implemented
+> - ✅ Progress tracking, validation, and error handling are implemented
->
-> This README describes the **current implementation**.
-See "What's Actually Working" below.

 ---

-## What's Actually Working (v0.1.0-dev)

-### ✅ Currently Implemented
-- Configuration loading and validation (`hass_migrate/config.py`)
-- PostgreSQL schema definition (`hass_migrate/schema/postgres_schema.sql`)
-- Database connection testing (`hamigrate check`)
-- Table listing (`hamigrate tables`)
-- Migration status checking (`hamigrate status`)
-- Schema management (`hamigrate schema apply/drop`)
-- High-performance bulk migration with configurable batch sizes
-- Schema-aware migration (uses predefined schemas)
-- Data cleaning (null bytes, via data_cleaner)
-- Primary key sequence correction
-- Resume capability (progress tracking with JSON file)
-- Concurrent table migration (up to 4 tables in parallel)
-- Progress tracking with atomic updates
-- Dependency analysis for table ordering
-- Built-in validation with data sampling and consistency checks
-- Unit tests for configuration and migration modules

-### Future Enhancements

-The following features are **planned for future releases**:

-- Automatic schema updates for future HA versions
-- Migration dry-run mode for testing
-- Parallel processing optimizations for very large datasets

 ## Why PostgreSQL?